mrmrw/OSCE-Timer/README.md

   2. Station (12 minutes)
   3. Feedback (3 minutes)

-The customiseable one gets input for prep/station/feedback/stations and then runs the same loop.
+The customiseable timer gets input for prep/station/feedback/stations and then runs the same loop.

-Written in Python 3.

 I intend to add a pause function and perhaps a better restart function at some point.